Alexx1105/MacStatApp/README.md

   - Close the SMC.
 - **Challenges**:
   - Finding specific SMC keys for the new 3nm M3 Pro chips.
-  - Working with low-level memory without documentation.
+  - Working with low-level memory without documentation for what I was trying to accomplish .
   - Lack of an SDK from Apple for temperature tracking.

 ---